After two years of being a survivor of the trauma of being assaulted, Josephine Walker felt ready to speak.

 Jo is not alone in her story.
 A 2023 Mozilla Foundation report found that content about sexual violence is among the most frequently removed on TikTok, even when it doesn’t violate community guidelines.
 Survivors, advocates, and even therapists have been shadowbanned or silenced, while misogynistic content, ironically, often slips through the algorithm.

-According to TikTok’s Community Guidelines, while the platform prohibits content that depicts, promotes, or glorifies sexual violence, it does permit survivors to share their personal experiences and educational content about sexual violence, provided the content does not include graphic descriptions or imagery.
+According to TikTok’s Community Guidelines, while the platform prohibits content that depicts, promotes, or glorifies sexual violence, it does permit those who are surviving from sexual experiences to share their personal stories, and educational content about sexual violence, provided the content does not include graphic descriptions or imagery.
 The reality that Jo and many other content creators on the app face, however, is very different.

 “I think it’s ridiculous to be honest,” says Jo, “The amount of times I’ve seen vile comments on the app that don’t get taken down, even when I personally report them.
 If I want to speak up about my trauma though, suddenly I’m the problem.”

-The reality that survivors who speak up face can be seen as, not just frustrating, but dystopian- a world where survivors are expected to reduce their to watered-down, bite-sized clips or be erased altogether; a digital courtroom where survivors are cross-examined by strangers, judged by likes, and sentenced to invisibility if they don’t play by the algorithm’s rules.
+The reality that survivors who speak up face can be seen as, not just frustrating, but dystopian- a world where a survivor is expected to reduce their to watered-down, bite-sized clips or be erased altogether; a digital courtroom where a survivor is cross-examined by strangers, judged by likes, and sentenced to invisibility if they don’t play by the algorithm’s rules.

-“Sometimes I wonder if I’m doing more harm than good by speaking up, especially if I have to censor myself to do it,” says Jo.
+“Sometimes I wonder if I’m doing more harm than good by speaking up.
+I think that especially if I have to censor myself to do it,” says Jo.

-She pauses, then adds: “But then I remember what it was like to feel alone.
+She pauses, then adds: “But then I remember what it was like to feel alone as a survivor.
 And I don’t want someone else to think they are.”

-While TikTok and other platforms claim their censorship is meant to protect users from triggering content, what they often fail to consider is they’re not erasing the problem- only the people who are speaking about it.
+TikTok and other platforms claim their censorship is meant to protect users from triggering content.
+What they often fail to consider is they’re not erasing the problem- only the people who are speaking about it.

 By muting these voices, platforms can be protecting perpetrators more than they are protecting their viewers.